To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 Wollaton Hall | Visit Nottinghamshire

-If Wollaton Hall is good enough to serve as Batman’s one and only Wayne Manor in ‘The Dark Knight Rises’, then a couple of haunted spirits will fit right in too.
+If Wollaton Hall is good enough to serve as Wayne Manor in ‘The Dark Knight Rises’, then a couple of haunted spirits will fit right in too.
 This Elizabethan mansion was built by the Willoughby family in the 1580s and has been the home of Nottingham Natural History Museum since 1926.
-Behind the museum’s cases and dioramas there lies a rich past and a labyrinth of corridors and rooms that speak of Wollaton’s hidden history.
-If you ask the staff, you’ll be sure to hear stories of ghost residents living in the haunted rooms and tunnels of the mansion.
+However, behind the display cases and dioramas lies a labyrinth of corridors that whisper of Wollaton Hall’s hidden history.
+Ask the staff, and you’ll likely hear stories of the resident ghosts said to haunt the mansion’s many rooms and secret tunnels.

 5. Kelham Hall